 “Anywhere you go, any name you take, you’ll always be my brother.”

-“I count myself lucky that even after everything I’ve managed to fuck up, you still feel that way.”
+“I count myself lucky that even after everything I’ve managed to mess up, you still feel that way.”

 “We never had much of a chance at normalcy,” she said.
 “I know that now.
 But we can do better in the future.
 I had to give us that chance.”